kolotaev/vakt/README.md

 json_encoded_policies = DefaultPolicy.to_json(policies)
 ```

-The same goes for Conditions.
-But you are unlikely going to use Conditions separately.
+The same goes for Rules.
+But you are unlikely going to use Rules separately.

 ### Development